nikbearbrown/ai-1/chapters/06-research-pass.md

 (5) Product lockup system — generative tools for exploration;
 production all manual.

-[WEAK — REMOVED] Marketing teams using AI for blog posts.
+[REMOVED] Marketing teams using AI for blog posts.
 Small business owners using ChatGPT for logos.
-[Wrong domain — removed during evaluation pass.]
+Wrong domain — removed during evaluation pass.

 ## 4. Book's Thesis Connection

 The fluency trap is most visible in Section 3 examples.
 AI tools produce design-shaped output without design judgment.
-The chapter's domain research must surface this distinction by example, not by claim.
+The chapter's domain research must surface this distinction by example, not claim.

 ## 5. AI Wayback Machine Candidates

 [STRONG] Lead: Paula Scher (1948–).
 Pentagram partner.
 Known for City Opera, MoMA identities.
 Substantive connection: Scher's career is the case that design is judgment, not output.

 Alternate: Massimo Vignelli (1931–2014).
 Italian-American designer.
 The NYC Subway map.
 Quote: "If you can design one thing, you can design everything."
 Counter-position to AI's generic competence.

 ## 6. Pedagogical Delivery Research